RICHMOND, Ind. (WDTN) – The National Weather Service confirms Saturday’s tornado in Richmond, Indiana was an EF-0.

 The Richmond Mall, the site with the most damage, will be closed until further notice.

 The National Weather Service confirmed the EF-0 tornado Monday.
-According to the NWS, the damage path is more than a mile and a half in length.Grab the FREE WDTN News App for iPhone or Android.
+According to the NWS, the damage path is more than a mile and a half in length.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.